managed-components/docs/specs/embed-and-widgets/widgets.md

 });
 ```

-In the above example, the tool defines a weather widget.
-The widget will be loaded on all your website's pages unless configured from a [component manager](https://managedcomponents.dev/getting-started/components-manager) to do differently.
+The widget will be loaded on all your website's pages unless configured from a [component manager](https://managedcomponents.dev/getting-started/components-manager) to load differently.

-The main difference between embeds and widgets is that widgets are always going to be loaded on any page you choose to load them, while embeds are only going to replace a ` <div data-component-embed="weather-example"></div>`
+The main difference between embeds and widgets is that widgets are always going to be loaded on any page you choose to load them, while embeds are only going to replace an existing `<div data-component-embed="weather-example"></div>`